janaabf/get-up/README.md

 1. Start frontend in `expo-app`: `yarn start` or `expo start` (or when connecting to a device via USB: run locally with `expo start --localhost`)
 2. Start backend in `next-backend`: `yarn dev`

+# About the App

+## What you can do:

+1. Login or create an account (creates session token, so you stay logged in)
+2. Set an alarm (it calculates the time left until it rings)
+3. Edit alarm time once it is set
+4. Stop alarm by scanning almost any QR or barcode

+## Technologies Used

+- React Native with Expo
+- PostgreSQL

+### Libraries/Tools:

+- Prototype:

+  - Figma
+  - DrawSQL

+- Main Expo features used:

+  - Barcode Scanner
+  - Notifications
+  - Audio
+  - Vector Icons

+- Main external libraries for frontend:

+  - use-react-countdown

+- Main external libraries for backend:
+  - postgres
+  - dotenv-safe
+  - cookie & js-cookie
+  - node:crypto (to create random token)
+  - bcrypt (to encrypt password)

 # Dev Tools for React Native

 There are two options: one is to use the debugging features already on your machine (differs a little bit with each emulator), or using the React Native Debugger (recommended!)